bsarsgard/GodotFirebaseWiki/Authentication-and-User-Management.md

 Firebase.Auth.send_account_verification_email()
 ```

 This function is used to send an account verification to an email associated with an ID.
-This will auto generate the account_verification_body and insert the correct data.
+This will auto-generate the account_verification_body and insert the correct data.
 This is best used after the user registers their account.

 ```gdscript
 var account_verification_body = {